Bank vole: Ecology

 The bank vole is plentiful during much of the year and plays an important part in the diet of various predators including the red fox (Vulpes vulpes), the stoat (Mustela erminea), the least weasel (M. nivalis), the European mink (M. lutreola), the common kestrel (Falco tinnunculus), the rough-legged buzzard (Buteo lagopus) and the tawny owl (Strix aluco).
 The voles try to prevent being caught by avoiding open areas of ground, by using tunnels and well-worn paths through the undergrowth.

 The bank vole acts as a reservoir of infection for the Puumala virus, which can infect humans, causing a haemorrhagic fever known as nephropathia epidemica and, in extreme cases, even death.
 Although this hantavirus has co-evolved with its host, its presence among populations seems to decrease their over-winter survival rates.

 Status

 The bank vole has a very wide range across Europe and western Asia.
 The population density depends on the time of year and location and varies between six and one hundred individuals per hectare.
 The population size varies from year to year but in the long term appears to be stable.
 For these reasons, the International Union for Conservation of Nature has rated the bank vole as being of "Least Concern" in its Red List of Threatened Species.
 When it lives on road verges, the bank vole can suffer from lead toxicity and near farmland it may be affected by pesticides, molluscicides and rodenticides.

+Research

+Bank voles are used in studying prion disease as they are susceptible to prions from many species.
+Bank vole PrP^{C} has distinct amino acid residues that are thought to promote both spontaneous and template-driven misfolding.